January 2019 – July 2020

 - to increase the level of ecoculture of local population and the Baikal visitors;

-- to prevent littering in the Special Protected Natural Areas (SPNAs);
+- to prevent littering in the Special Protected Natural Area (SPNA);

-- to implement separate waste collection in the SPNAs.
+- to implement separate waste collection in the SPNA.

-- to find the «pressure points» of national parks: points of unauthorized entrance, areas with no info tablets, areas which suffer most from anthropogenic factors;
+- to find the «pressure points» of Zabaikalsky national park: points of unauthorized entrance, areas with no info tablets, areas which suffer most from anthropogenic factors;

-- to include the principle «Carry In – Carry Out» into official rules of national parks;
+- to include the principle «Carry In – Carry Out» into the visitor’s rules of Zabaikalsky national park;

 - to work out info and educational materials;

-- to sign agreements between recycling regional companies and national parks on transporting the recyclable waste to the plant;
+- to sign agreements between recycling regional companies and Zabaikalsky national park on transporting the recyclable waste to the plant;

-- to install four-compartment containers for plastic, glass, metal and other waste at the exit points of Zabaikalsky national park.
-Later we plan to open the recycling points in Pribaikalsky national park as well;
+- to install containers for plastic, glass, metal and other waste at the exit points of Zabaikalsky national park;

 - to organize control on carrying in and carrying out potential waste at the entrance and exit points of Zabaikalsky national park, involving volunteers into these activities;

-- to open recycling points in 5 sites of the two national parks (preliminary agreements on certain site have been made);
+- to open recycling points in 5 sites of Zabaikalsky national park;

 What will be done: